yusefnapora/doculatrix/README.md

 ### Running with Docker

-There's also a `Dockerfile` in here, and I'll likely push an image to docker hub at some point.
+There's also a `Dockerfile` in here, which you can build with: `docker build . -t doculatrix:latest`

-Until then, you can run `docker build . -t doculatrix:latest` to build the image.
+The image is also on docker hub as [sefnap/doculatrix](https://hub.docker.com/r/sefnap/doculatrix), so there's no need to build locally to run it; just use `sefnap/doculatrix:latest`.

 Then, you can run with